 - Steep the tea in the almond milk.
 Let cool to room temp.
 Add the lemon juice and let it sit together while you prep the dry ingredients.

 - Sift together the flour, baking powder, baking soda and salt.

-- In an electric mixer, add the coconut oil, vanilla, sugar, and almond milk/tea mixture.
+- In the bowl of an electric stand mixer, mix the coconut oil, vanilla, sugar, and almond milk/tea mixture.
 Mix until well combined, then add the dry ingredients.
 Mix on low speed for 1 minute.
 Scrape the bowl and mix on high speed for 1 more minute.

 - Scoop batter, ¼ cup at a time, into muffin cups.

 - Bake for 18-20 minutes or until a toothpick comes out clean.
 Let cool completely before frosting.